Relentless pressure: General practice under strain and 'could collapse'

 “General practices are pretty much private businesses that are subsidised through the Ministry of Health,” Peckett said.

-“A really hard thing for us is we are competing with Te Whatu Ora and the nurses in the hospital to get paid more, and we find that’s very unfair because they’re both of the same value.”
+“A really hard thing for us is we are competing with Te Whatu Ora and the nurses in the hospital get paid more and we find that’s very unfair because they’re both of the same value.”

 Peckett said the Government only allowed general practices to increase fees by 2.38 per cent in 2022, a number which did not cover increasing costs due to inflation.